solariun/atomicx/README.md

 ## Implementations from Work on progress

+* Dropping BROKER functionality, and welcoming **Broadcasting** functionality, it will enable a thread to receive all broadcasts asynchronously sent by other threads, only by enabling it and implementing the handler :
+    ```cpp
+        virtual void BroadcastHandler (const size_t& messageReference, const Message& message)
+    ```
+    and enabling it using the code:

+    ```cpp
+        SetReceiveBroadcast (true);
+    ```
+    The handler will deliver tree parameters:
+    - `size_t MessageReference` that works like a reference of what is the message about;
+    - `size_t Message.message` which is the message payload (could be even an pointer);
+    - `size_t Message.tag` that can be used as a meaning for the message:

+    Example:
+    - `messageReference=BROADCAST_IRCAMERA`
+    - `Message.message=CAMERA_DONE`
+    - `Message.tag=CAMERA_READINGS`

+    On this simple example using 'mnemonics', that could have been enum class or directives, a single message was able to inform asynchronously that a IR CAMERA just read something, but could have informed ERROR or even that it was READING...., the approach allows a powerful controller, since you can apply layers on your code making processing really fast and precise and less messages will travel across the systems.

 * `mutex` and `smartMutex` now have timeout, by using `lock(<timeout time>)` and `sharedLock(<timeout time>)`, if no timeout is  given: `lock()` or `sharedLock()` wait indefinitely (fully back compatible with existing code)

 ## Version 1.2.1